iwalz/blog/infrastructure_discovery_with_etcd.md

 4. Using puppet for initial bootstrapping, than handed over responsibility to [confd]

 Option 2 and 3 haven't made it that long in my environment - the reason was, that I was not bound to changes in [consul] or [etcd], but to the next puppet run after the changes occured.
 That was just too much delay for me - but reducing the time for the puppet runs wasn't an option either.
-Option 1 was a bit of a hustle, since it has not worked to reconnect if the [consul] server was available from the beginning.
+Option 1 was a bit of a hustle, since it has not worked to reconnect if the [consul] server was not available from the beginning.
 If you spin up a whole environment and [consul] has to be there, bootstrapped and reachable at your defined endpoint, to even provision the first service this simply doesn't felt right.
 Although there's a `:failure: graceful` in the puppet module, this hiera configuration has never worked in my stack and puppet timed out completly.

 confd is configured in my environment, using [confd-puppet].
 But I'm gonna show some plain-confd snippets, to not bind the post too much on my implementation.